 “The customer is always right” is a motto in just about every industry.
 With today’s customers having higher exceptions than ever before, this means offering tailored solutions, meeting individual needs, and providing more personalized services.
 This also applies to the stock industry and particularly the middle office, which is handling an increasing number of client needs.

 In the past, this office was providing very little to external clients.
-Now, it is expected to provide in-depth analysis of a growing number of people both externally and internally.
+Now, it is expected to provide an in-depth analysis of a growing number of people both externally and internally.
 Take a closer look at the constantly increasing weight this office carries and what that means for your firm.

 The front office

 It’s the front office that usually receives reports from the office in the middle, which works to give that front office attribution, risk, and independent performance analysis to demonstrate what happened, why it happened, and what the risk or the cost of the investment strategy was.

 The front office of today still needs this, but the scope required has become broader, with the daily analysis done on all portfolios and asset classes.
 There’s, even more, to consider if the front office is giving up its tailored applications that create operational and data silos.
 In that scenario, the office in the middle needs to increase its analysis distribution service levels as well.